clab/dynet/doc/source/install.rst

 This will generate dynet.sln and a bunch of \*.vcxproj files (one for the DYNET library, and one per example).
-You should be able to just open dynet.sln and build all. **Note: multi-process functionality is currently not supported in Windows, so you will not be able to build rnnlm-mp.
-Go to build->Configuration Manager and uncheck the box next to this project**
+You should be able to just open dynet.sln and build all. **Note: multi-process functionality is currently not supported in Windows, so the example rnnlm-mp will not be included in the generated solution**

 The Windows build also supports CUDA.
 The latest (development) version of Eigen has some code that causes problems with the CUDA compiler.
 These issue change as Eigen is developed.
 Currently, the following three changes are needed in Eigen when compiling with CUDA support: